International Research Partnership Workshop Grant $10,000

-Candidates must complete the UCalgary online application form, and be prepared to submit all supporting documents by the UCalgary deadline.
+Candidates must complete the UCalgary online application form and submit all supporting documents by the UCalgary deadline.
 Currently, Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) is open for applications with a UCalgary deadline of February 20, 2022.
 The University of Calgary will apply to the Government of Canada international scholarship on behalf of the candidate.
 Other scholarships deadlines will be identified when calls are open, and deadlines known.

 If you require help filling out the application or have questions, please contact University of Calgary International (UCI) at email@example.com, the University of Calgary representative authorized and responsible for submitting all applications and supporting documents on behalf of interested individuals.

 Note: UCI sets an internal deadline for prospective applicants to submit all their documents, which is earlier than the official date on the EduCanada website.